magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 > NOTE 5: you could launch the TDD environment as well with the `boot
 > tdd` command.
-But at the moment we're not interested in executing any
+But at the moment we're not interested in executing
-> test.
-We only want to learn about Reagent by interact with it through
+> any test.
+We only want to learn about Reagent by interacting with it
-> the bREPL.
+> through the bREPL.

 So far, so good.